 You have more than 60 bones from your hips to your toes, and any of them can break in a car accident.
 Bones in the hips, legs, knees, and feet can have small fractures, clean breaks, or be shattered.
-Any broken bone should be examined by a medical professional.
+Any broken bone, from the femur to the fibula to the phalanges, should be examined by a medical professional.

-Serious breaks tend to be obvious due to pain and, in some cases, being visibly misplaced.
-Tiny hairline fractures are less easily detected, and are sometimes mistaken for soft tissue injuries.
+Serious leg fractures tend to be obvious due to pain and, in some cases, being visibly misplaced.
+Tiny hairline bone fractures are less easily detected, and are sometimes mistaken for soft tissue injuries.
 However, with time and stress, these small fractures can become more serious.

-Small fractures can often heal on their own as long as the bone isn’t forced to bear too much weight or activity.
-Large and complicated breaks require more healing time and intervention, perhaps pins, screws, plates, wires, rods, or even joint replacements.
+Small fractures in leg bones can often heal on their own as long as the bone isn’t forced to bear too much weight or activity.
+Large and complicated broken legs require more healing time and intervention, perhaps pins, screws, plates, wires, rods, or even joint replacements.

 Left untreated, broken bones can lead to chronic pain or cause long-term difficulties with walking and balance.

-Severe injuries to your leg’s ligaments and other structures can lead to surgery and cause long-term problems.
+Severe injuries to your leg’s ligaments, knee joint, and other structures can lead to surgery and cause long-term problems.
 If you’re experiencing severe pain and decreased mobility in your leg, your doctor may check you for a variety of soft injuries:

-- Anterior cruciate ligament (ACL) injuries: the ACL stretches between the shinbone and the thigh bone and can be damaged when the knee is impacted.
-This injury inhibits your ability to twist and pivot your leg.
+- Anterior cruciate ligament (ACL) injuries: The ACL stretches between the shinbone (tibia) and the thigh bone (femur) and can be damaged when the knee is impacted.
+This ligament injury inhibits your ability to twist and pivot your leg.

 DVT is a blood clot deep within the body.
 Trauma to the leg, as well as surgery performed to treat that trauma, can cause deep vein thrombosis.
 In addition to leg pain, you may experience swelling and discoloration that isn’t due to the trauma itself.